Saddle Stitching (staple binding)

 Saddle Stitching may sound like a strange name for a binding process where wire staples are put through sheets of paper, but in the printing industry the collated sheets are often draped over a saddle-like apparatus during the stitching/stapling process, hence the name Saddle Stitching.

 Documents are made into a book bound with a plastic comb, allowing it to lie flat on the stand.
-Most A4 scores, larger orchestral parts, piano parts, and some music that is in landscape orientation are bound this way.

 Card covers are provided as standard.

-Used for A3 scores.
 Documents are bound with wire binding elements, again allowing the music to lie flat on the stand.

-Heavy duty 300gsm card is used for the back cover, and the front has both a card and a clear PVC (laminate) cover as standard.
+For A3 documents, heavy duty 300gsm card is used for the back cover, and the front has both a card and a clear PVC (laminate) cover as standard.